Han-Sim/blog.hansim.dev/src/pages/posts/0033-NodeJS-Asynchronous.md

   - NodeJS
 ---

-If you need to know more about `Asynchronous`, you can see related posts here: http://blog.hansim.dev/tag/asynchronous
+If you need to know more about Asynchronous, you can see related posts here: http://blog.hansim.dev/tag/asynchronous

-# What is `Node.js`?
+# What is Node.js?

-`Node.js` is a runtime environment for executing JavaScript code, outside of browser.
-This is used to build a back-end services(`API`; application programming interface) that power our client-side applications such as web app, mobile app, etc.
+Node.js is a runtime environment for executing JavaScript code, outside of browser.
+This is used to build a back-end services(API; application programming interface) that power our client-side applications such as web app, mobile app, etc.

 - Easy to start and requires relatively fewer lines of code
 - Super fast and highly scalable